Loans

 The Dangers

 Certain risks that may come with borrowing money from friends and family members have the potential to create tension in the relationship.
 Probably the biggest danger is miscommunication.
 Miscommunication between the person lending and the borrower can lead to hurt feelings and resentment.
-For those friends and family that can’t afford to lend money, they might feel awkward having to turn their loved one down.
+When friends and family can’t afford to start lending money, they might feel awkward having to turn their loved ones down.

 The last thing you likely want to do is make your family member feel bad if they can’t lend you money or if you don’t have clear communication about the borrowed money.
 It is crucial for you to clearly communicate what you are asking for, which they can agree to only if they are willing and able.
 After that, it is just as vital to keep the communication up so no one gets their wires crossed.